-- FROM: Thomas Falcone - SUBJECT: Approval of: (i) the Annual Investment Report for 2023; and (ii) the 2024 Investment Guidelines (the "Board Policy on Investments")
+- FROM: John Rhodes - SUBJECT: Approval of: (i) the Annual Investment Report for 2024; and (ii) the 2025 Investment Guidelines (the "Board Policy on Investments")

-The Board of Trustees (the "Board") is requested to adopt a resolution approving: (i) LIPA's Annual Investment Report for 2023 in the form attached hereto as Exhibit "B"; and (ii) the 2024 Board Policy on Investments in the form attached hereto as Exhibit "C".
+The Board of Trustees (the "Board") is requested to adopt a resolution approving: (i) LIPA's Annual Investment Report for 2024 in the form attached hereto as Exhibit "B"; and (ii) the 2025 Board Policy on Investments in the form attached hereto as Exhibit "C".

-Annual Investment Report for 2023
+Annual Investment Report for 2024

 Section 2925 of the Public Authorities Law ("PAL") requires that LIPA annually review and approve an investment report.
 LIPA's investments are either: (i) managed by an investment manager in primarily short-term, highly liquid investments; or (ii) invested in broad-based, low-cost equity and fixed-income mutual funds.
 All investments of LIPA funds are governed by the Board Policy on Investments.

-LIPA's investments were compliant with the terms and conditions of the Policy for 2023 and performed consistent with LIPA Staff's expectations given the nature of the investments.
+LIPA's investments were compliant with the terms and conditions of the Policy for 2024 and performed consistent with LIPA Staff's expectations given the nature of the investments.

-2024 Board Policy on Investments
+2025 Board Policy on Investments

 The Board is also required by Section 2925(6) of the PAL to annually review and approve the Board Policy on Investments, which details the Board's operative instructions to LIPA Staff regarding the investing, monitoring, and reporting of LIPA funds.
-The Board Policy on Investments was last reviewed and approved on March 29, 2023.
-LIPA Staff has reviewed the Board Policy on Investments, which is attached hereto as Exhibit "C", and recommends no modifications for 2024.
+The Board Policy on Investments was last reviewed and approved in March 2024.
+LIPA Staff has reviewed the Board Policy on Investments, which is attached hereto as Exhibit "C," and recommends no material modifications for 2025.